.newclass::before { content:""; display:block; height:100px; /* fixed header height*/ margin:-100px 0 0; /* negative fixed header height */ }

 Data cleansing icon

-• Filter your data (only male babies under 300 days old)
+• Filter your dataset to, for example, analyse only male infants under 300 days old.

 Statistical tests icon